leanprover-community/blog/posts/the-radon-nikodym-theorem-in-lean.md

 to $\nu$ (denoted $\xi \perp \nu$) and $\mu = \xi + f\nu$.
 As with the Jordan decomposition theorem, it was not clear how to represent this statement.
 In particular, it is important for us to be able to extract the aforementioned
 $f$ from the decomposition as this is the Radon-Nikodym derivative.
-After different experimentations, the statement was in the end decided to be represented as a class.
+After some experiments, I decided to represent this condition using a class.
 ```lean
 class measure.have_lebesgue_decomposition (μ ν : measure α) : Prop :=
 (lebesgue_decomposition :